susannaa-s/Organisation-and-Annotation-of-Eukaryote-Genomes/RESULTS.md

 - Copia clades such as Ale, Angela, and Bianca show high sequence identity, indicating recent insertions.
 - Gypsy clades such as Athila, Tekay, and Retand show broader peaks around 0.85–0.9, characteristic of older or more degenerated insertions.

+Answers Based on the EDTA summary file :

+3. Which TE superfamily is the most abundant in the genome?

+4. Are there any differences in TE content between the accessions?